yohasebe/rsyntaxtree/docs/documentation.md

 - [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP): for Japanese characters in sans serif
 - [Noto Serif](https://fonts.google.com/noto/specimen/Noto+Serif): for latin and other basic Unicode characters in serif
 - [Noto Serif JP](https://fonts.google.com/noto/specimen/Noto+Serif+JP): for Japanese characters in serif
-- [Noto Sans CJK](https://fonts.google.com/noto/specimen/Noto+Sans+JP) / [Noto Serif CJK](https://fonts.google.com/noto/specimen/Noto+Serif+JP): for the full CJK range, including Hangul and simplified Han
+- [Noto Sans CJK / Noto Serif CJK](https://github.com/notofonts/noto-cjk): for the full CJK range, including Hangul and simplified Han (the JP families above cover Japanese only)
 - [Noto Sans Mono](https://fonts.google.com/noto/specimen/Noto+Sans+Mono): for latin and other basic Unicode characters in sans serif mono (semi-condensed)
 - [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji): for emoji characters (the monochrome build; colour emoji fonts are not rendered by the PNG/PDF pipeline)

-Since 1.8.1, the scripts the gallery covers are named explicitly rather than left to the system's generic fallback, so the same input renders the same way on every machine: `Noto Sans Arabic` / `Noto Naskh Arabic`, `Noto Sans Hebrew` / `Noto Serif Hebrew`, and the Devanagari, Thai and Khmer faces of Noto Sans and Noto Serif.
+Since 1.8.1, the scripts the gallery covers are named explicitly rather than left to the system's generic fallback: `Noto Sans Arabic` / `Noto Naskh Arabic`, `Noto Sans Hebrew` / `Noto Serif Hebrew`, and the Devanagari, Thai and Khmer faces of Noto Sans and Noto Serif.
+Where those fonts are installed, the same input renders the same way from one machine to the next.
+Mathematical alphanumerics (U+1D400–, such as the italic *v* of *v*P) are not named yet and still depend on what the system offers.

 ### Using a Font of Your Own